The Osmonds: Donny's solo career, and the emergence of Marie and Jimmy as spin-off acts

 Donny, Marie, and Jimmy soon began to emerge as solo artists.
 Jimmy was becoming "big in Japan" and, in 1972, had a No. 1 hit in the United Kingdom with "Long Haired Lover from Liverpool".
 Marie, then 13 years old, hit No. 1 on the US country chart in 1973 with "Paper Roses" (a song originally recorded by Anita Bryant a decade before).
 Donny had a string of pop hits with covers of earlier teen-pop songs, including "Go Away Little Girl" (No. 1, originally by Steve Lawrence), "Puppy Love" (No. 3, a Paul Anka composition) and "The Twelfth of Never" (No. 8, originally recorded by Johnny Mathis).
 Between 1971 and 1976, Donny had twelve Top 40 hits, including five in the Top 10; for most of these, the Osmonds were still performing as a full band, but backing and giving star billing to Donny while he sang lead.

 Donny's numerous solo hits have led many to assume he was the group's lead singer.
 Merrill was usually the lead singer; Donny would usually sing the choruses on songs billed to the Osmonds, thus being a "co-lead".
 (All five members of the group sang lead at various times; Jay would sing lead on some of the group's harder rock tunes, while Alan and Wayne would occasionally contribute a lead vocal on some album tracks.)
 Donny's emergence as a solo star and the record company's desire to appeal to the teen-girl audience often thrust Donny out in front of the group; the work of Tiger Beat editor Ann Moses was particularly influential in promoting Donny as a teen idol.

 By now the family was touring, recording, creating, and producing for five technically separate artists: The Osmonds, Donny Osmond, Marie Osmond, and Jimmy Osmondplus Donny and Marie had begun recording duets and had hits with "I'm Leaving It Up to You" (No. 4) and "Morning Side of the Mountain" (No. 8).
 Through all the stress and pressures created by these many efforts, the family hung together, largely at George's command.
 The 2001 ABC-TV movie Inside the Osmonds depicts the family mottoes as being "It doesn't matter who's out front, as long as it's an Osmond" and "family, faith, and career.
 In that order".
-(Alan's version was slightly different in that it was "God, then family, and then career, in that order.")
+(Alan and Jay recalled a slightly different variant: "God, then family, and then career, in that order.")

 The original Osmonds as a group still produced hits.
 In 1974, "Love Me for a Reason" reached No. 10 in the United States and No. 1 in the United Kingdom.
 The Irish boy band Boyzone took the song to No. 2 in the UK in 1994.
 "Love Me for a Reason" was the title track to the album of the same name, which featured a blue-eyed soul format (their fourth style change in less than a decade) arranged by H. B. Barnum.